RTXteam/RTX-KG2/README.md

-  - `subject score`: a string containing a confidence score; for SemMedDB edges, this score corresponds to a confidence with which the subject of the triple was correctly identified; for other edges (like ChEMBL drug to target predictinos), the score corresponds to a confidence in a computational prediction of the ligand-to-target binding relationship; NOTE: there at present no unified scale for this field, unfortunately
+  - `subject score`: a string containing a confidence score; for SemMedDB edges, this score corresponds to a confidence with which the subject of the triple was correctly identified; for other edges (like ChEMBL drug to target predictions), the score corresponds to a confidence in a computational prediction of the ligand-to-target binding relationship; NOTE: there at present no unified scale for this field, unfortunately
   - `object score`: for SemMedDB edges, this score corresponds to a confidence